ketamineismybenzin/simpleCpuSim/README.md

 instructions and interupts

 BUGS:
-random segfault due to non deterministic source in EXECUTE function. - fixed hlt, jz, jnz instructions not working. - fixed test io instruction 34 somehow resets the registers without having any code except an std::cout expresion. might be a pointer bug or some weird edge case like that.
+random segfault due to non deterministic source in EXECUTE function. - fixed - nvm it is back but now im even more clueless. - nvm fixed it again ;( hlt, jz, jnz instructions not working. - fixed test io instruction 34 somehow resets the registers without having any code except an std::cout expresion. might be a pointer bug or some weird edge case like that.